stanfordnlp/dspy/intro.md

 # About DSPy

-**DSPy is a framework for algorithmically optimizing LM prompts and weights**, especially when LMs are used as part of a larger program or pipeline.
-To use LMs to build a complex system without DSPy, you generally have to:

-1. Break the problem down into steps
-2. Prompt your LM well until each step works well in isolation
-3. Tweak the steps to work well together
-4. Generate synthetic examples to tune each step
-5. Use these examples to finetune smaller LMs to cut costs.

-Currently, this is a hard and messy process: every time you change your pipeline, your LM, or your data, all prompts (or finetuning steps) may need to change.
+**DSPy is a framework for algorithmically optimizing LM prompts and weights**, especially when LMs are used one or more times within a pipeline.
+To use LMs to build a complex system _without_ DSPy, you generally have to: (1) break the problem down into steps, (2) prompt your LM well until each step works well in isolation, (3) tweak the steps to work well together, (4) generate synthetic examples to tune each step, and (5) use these examples to finetune smaller LMs to cut costs.
+Currently, this is hard and messy: every time you change your pipeline, your LM, or your data, all prompts (or finetuning steps) may need to change.

 To make this more systematic and much more powerful, **DSPy** does two things.
 First, it separates the flow of your program (`modules`) from the parameters (LM prompts and weights) of each step.
 Second, **DSPy** introduces new `optimizers`, which are LM-driven algorithms that can tune the prompts and/or the weights of your LM calls, given a `metric` you want to maximize.